top of page

 We do not currently have a night class and we do not plan to have any in the future.
 This is because we believe that putting all of your focus and attention into the course material is the key to success not only here, but also in interviews to actually get a dispatch job!

-7. How and why does ADTC maintain such a high pass rate on the practical (final) test?
+7. How does ADTC maintain such a high pass rate on the practical (final) test?

 We believe other schools are doing students a disservice when they send them into the practical when they are not completely ready for it.
 The practical test is difficult but not as difficult as some interviews are.